zeldaret/mm/docs/tutorial/documenting.md

 ```
 What is this doing?
 We need to understand that to name this variable.

 The N64's processors cannot use segmented addresses: they need actual RAM addresses.
 Therefore the segmented addresses have to be converted before being placed on a segment: this is what `Lib_SegmentedToVirtual` does.
 So (somewhat unusually) this loop is modifying the addresses in the actor's actual data in RAM.
 Having converted the addresses once, it wouldn't make any sense to convert them again, but `Init` would run every time an instantiation of the actor is created.
 Therefore `D_80C106C8` is present to ensure that the addresses only get converted once: it is really a boolean that indicates if the addresses have been converted.
-So let's call it `texturesDesegmented`, and replace its values by `true` and `false`.
+So let's call it `sTexturesDesegmented`, and replace its values by `true` and `false`.

 Finally, clearly `4` is linked to the data over which we're iterating: namely it's the size of the array.
 We have a macro for this, `ARRAY_COUNT(sEyeTextures)`.